threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

   * Disconnect your VPN if you have one
   * In the connector, click `Connect`
 * Create an SSH Key Pair
-  * To create the SSH key pair, in the terminal write
+  * To create the SSH key pair, write in the terminal
     * ```
       sudo ssh-keygen
       ```
       * Save in default location
       * Write a password (optional)
-* To copy the public key, write
+* To see the public key, write in the terminal
   * ```
     sudo cat ~/.ssh/id_rsa.pub
     ```